How Long to Keep Your Business Records: A Comprehensive Guide

 What happens if I don't keep my records?

-Can I also keep my records digitally?
+Can I keep my records digitally?

 Need help with your bookkeeping?